vm7608/The-Dev-Writer/README.md

 This is a forum for developers and writers to discuss the latest technology and how it can be used to improve the world.
 Some common topic of forum discussions include: AI, Machine Learning, Algorithms, Data Science, Website development, Database and more.

 This project is built with Django and Python.
-It is a simple forum that allows users to create posts, comment on posts, like, dislike, and save posts.
+It is a simple forum that allows users to add/edit/delete posts, comment on posts, reset password via email, upvote/downvote and save posts.

 ## Common features of the forum

+- Login/Sign up/Reset password
 - Write, edit, and delete posts
 - Comment on posts
-- Like, dislike, and save posts
+- Upvote, downvote and save posts
-- Admin panel to manage users, posts, and comments using Jazzmin
+- Admin panel to manage users, posts, topic and comments using Jazzmin

 ## How to run the project